TheWolverine - Final 2019 Statistics For Every Former Michigan Wolverine In The NFL

 TE Ian Bunting, Indianapolis Colts

-After being released by the 7-9 Jets on Sept.
-25, he was signed to the Colts' practice squad on Oct.
-8, but did not appear in an affair with either team this year.
+After being released by the Jets Sept.
+25, he was signed to the 7-9 Colts' practice squad Oct.
+8, but did not appear in a game for either team.

 LB Devin Bush Jr., Pittsburgh Steelers

-Started Pittsburgh's 28-10 loss to 14-2 Baltimore, and accumulated a season-high 12 tackles … Bush played in all 16 clashes this year and started 15 of them, compiling 109 tackles, one sack, four passes defended, two picks for a combined six yards, one forced fumble and a fumble recovery he ran back nine yards for a touchdown … His 109 tackles led all NFL rookies, and were four more than Washington rookie linebacker Cole Holcomb's 105, who checked in second.
+Started 8-8 Pittsburgh's 28-10 loss to Baltimore, and accumulated a season-high 12 tackles … Played in all 16 clashes this year and started 15 of them, compiling 109 tackles, one sack, four passes defended, two interceptions, one forced fumble and one fumble recovery he ran back nine yards for a touchdown … His 109 tackles led all NFL rookies, and were four more than Washington rookie linebacker Cole Holcomb's 105, who checked in second.

 "The Pittsburgh Steelers have had seasons where there was no clear-cut answer for who would be their rookie of the year," Jeff Hartman of Behind the Steel Curtain wrote on Friday.
 "At times it was simply by default, especially if the team was a veteran-laden team.
 2019 was not the case with several players being considered as worthy candidates for the Joe Greene Award.
 Ultimately, the Pittsburgh Chapter of Pro Football Writers of America selected Devin Bush as the 2019 Joe Greene Award winner, for the team’s top rookie of the season."